Privacy Policy³

 Fair and lawful processing

-Envirotech Group of Companies will process personal data fairly and lawfully in accordance with individuals’ rights under the first Principle.
+Envirotech Group will process personal data fairly and lawfully in accordance with individuals’ rights under the first Principle.
 This generally means that we should not process personal data unless the individual whose details we are processing has consented to this happening.

 If we cannot apply a lawful basis (explained below), our processing does not conform to the first principle and will be unlawful.
 Data subjects have the right to have any data unlawfully processed erased.